Aryan-Code/signup-form/README.md

 This is a signup and login form build using HTML, CSS, PHP, MySQL and API.

-To use the project first upload the file "database_file.sql" in database which in my case was localhost/phpmyadmin.
+To use the project first upload the file "database_file.sql" in database using the same name i.e. database_file which in my case was localhost/phpmyadmin.
 After that start the server which in my case was xampp and then start the project using the localhost server.